GrotjahnLab/guided_tomo_align/README.md

                         between the naming of particles in the *.star file and chimera sessions.
 E.g., if a particle is named "Partic les/Tomograms/tomogram101/tomogram101_subtomo000004.mr
-                        c" in the star file, and "tomo1_4.mrc" in the Chimersa session, the *.csv file should have a line with the following format:
+                        c" in the star file, and "tomo1_4.mrc" in the Chimera session, the *.csv file should have a line with the following format:
                         "tomogram101_subtomo000004.mrc,tomo1_4.mrc".
 There